2023 Bahrain Grand Prix Weekend Information

 Free Practice 2 – 6pm Local Time / 3pm UK Time

-• Both Lewis Hamilton and Fernando Alonso will make their 16th appearance at Bahrain International Circuit at the 2023 Bahrain Grand Prix – one short of Kimi Raikkonen’s record of 17 outings at the track.
+Lewis Hamilton and Fernando Alonso will make their 17th appearances at Bahrain International Circuit at the 2024 Bahrain Grand Prix.
+That will see them equal Kimi Raikkonen’s record for the most starts of any driver at the track.

 READ MORE IN MILESTONES AND RECORDS TO BREAK